yourlabs/django-autocomplete-light/docs/tutorial.rst

 the view which will do ``Country.objects.create(name='Tibet')``.
 It will be included in the server response so that the script can add it to the widget.

-Note that creating objects is only allowed to staff users with add permission by default.
-If you want to grant add permission to other users you have to explicitly set it.
+Note that creating objects is allowed to staff users by default.
+If you want to grant add permission to other users (not staff users) you have to explicitly set it.

 .. code-block:: python